dglass710/pwned/ReadMe.md

 8. **user_settings.sh**
     - **Purpose**: Configuration file containing constants and functions shared by all scripts.
     - **Contents**:
-      - `PROJECT_DIR`: Absolute path to the project directory.
+      - `PROJECT_DIR`: Dynamically set to the directory of the script.
       - `DOCKER_IMAGE`: Name of the Docker image.
       - `LOG_FILE`: Path to the log file.
-      - `log_message()`: Function to log messages with a timestamp and script name.
+      - `PYTHON_PATH`: Dynamically finds the path to the `python` executable.

 9. **shared_functions.sh**
     - **Purpose**: Contains functions shared by the update and test scripts.